ryantjen/protein-recipes/README.md

   frameborder="0"
 ></iframe>

-To run the permutation test, we created a new column `is_high_calories` to differentiate between the low and high calorie recipes.
-When we took the difference in their precision, we got an observed test statistic of **-0.023**.
-We shuffled the `is_high_calories` column for 1000 times to collect 1000 simulating differences in the two distributions as described in the test statistic.
-After running our permutation test, we got a p-value of **0.0**.
-Since the p-value of 0.0 is less than 0.05, we reject the null hypothesis that our model is fair.
-The model's precision for recipes with lower calories is lower than its precision for recipes with higher calories.
+To run the permutation test, I created a new column `'is_dessert'` to differentiate between the dessert and non dessert recipes.
+I then used the final model to predict minutes to cook each recipe, and then computed an **observed statistic** of **1.218**.
+Then I shuffled the `'is_dessert'` column 1000 times, computing the difference in RMSE's to build a null distribution.
+The **p-value** was **0.048** which is less than our significane level of 0.05, so re reject the null hypothesis.
+The model performs worse for deserts, which makes since, as they are lower in protein and often use ovens.